SettleMint

 Complete the template-specific fields shown by the wizard.
 DALP inserts the details step only when the selected template exposes configurable required-feature inputs or metadata fields.
 Templates without input fields skip directly to pricing.

-For a precious metal asset, this step records the metal metadata and metal terms: metal type, optional purity grade, optional vault location, optional custodian, weight unit, and weight per token.
+For a precious metal asset, this step records the metal metadata and terms: metal type, purity grade, vault location, custodian (all three are optional), weight unit, and weight per token.
 Price currency and base price are part of the asset basics.
 Use these fields to describe the tokenized metal program; keep assay certificates, storage receipts, insurance documents, and other backing evidence in your external operating records or token document uploads.

 ModuleDescription